brancz/blanket-cli/README.md

-	  -v, --verbose              Display some information on the current status -q, --quiet                Surpress warnings and log output -p, --parallelism <forks>  Spread work over n parallel processes (defaults to amount of available cpu cores) --cleanup                  Removes all files in the given targets starting with 'instrumented-'
+	  -v, --verbose              Display some information on the current status -q, --quiet                Surpress warnings and log output -p, --parallelism <forks>  Spread work over n parallel processes (defaults to amount of available cpu cores) --prefix [prefix]          The prefix to use to indicate a file is instrumented (by default "instrumented-" or empty when run with -s flag)
+	  --cleanup                  Removes all files in the given targets starting with 'instrumented-'